DoctorMcKay/node-websocket13/README.md

 # WebSockets for Node.js

-This is a pure-JavaScript implementation of WebSockets.
+This is a pure-JavaScript implementation of [WebSockets version 13](https://tools.ietf.org/html/rfc6455).
 It has only one lightweight dependency.
-Presently it can only establish connections to WebSocket servers (a client), but server support is planned.
+Presently it can only establish connections to WebSocket servers (as a client), but server support is [planned](#planned-features).

 # Installation and Example